miketwo/virtualsat/README.md

 ### Power Subsystem
  - Power is gained/reduced every XX seconds
-   - It costs extra power to take pics
+   - It costs extra power to create value
-   - It costs extra power to downlink pics
+   - It costs extra power to download value
    - Reaching 0 power causes a reboot.
 Sat automatically switches to "recharge mode"
  - It takes XX orbits to recharge fully.

 ### Communication Subsystem
   - Upload commands (scheduled or immediate)
-  - Downlink pics
+  - Downlink value
-    - Downlink speed artificially limited (it takes 2 passes to drain storage)
   - Downlink telemetry
     - All TLM can be downloaded instantaneously